Skip to Content

 • For example: Handel's Messiah includes the well-known "Hallelujah" chorus.

-• For example: "Oh, What a Beautiful Morning" is performed in the opening scene of Rodgers and Hammerstein's musical, Oklahoma!
+• For example: "Oh, What a Beautiful Morning" opens the musical Oklahoma!

 Publications